cossacklabs/acra-engineering-demo/README.md

     bash -s -- django
 ```

-This command downloads the code of Django website example, Acra Docker containers, PostgreSQL database, sets up the environment, configures Django application to encrypt data, and provides a list of links for you to try.
+This command downloads the code of Django website example, Acra Docker containers, PostgreSQL database, Prometheus,
+Grafana, pgAdmin images and sets up the environment, configures Django application to encrypt data, and provides a list of links for you to try.

 ## 2. What's inside